eriqande/con-gen-csu/README.md

 It is important to **NOT PUT THE miniforge3 DIRECTORY** in your home directory (which is the default).
 It should go in `/projects/csu_eID@colostate.edu/miniforge3`, where you replace `csu_eID` with your actual CSU eid.

+3. At the end it asks if you want to update your shell profile to automatically activate conda.
+You want to type `yes`.

+4. Then logout of the `acompile` nodes by type `cntrl-d`.
+Then logout of your login session with `cntrl-d`.

+5. Finally, log back into alpine, and you should have conda/mamba.